 The setting affects the plot greatly.
 In addition to Disney most likely making the movie truer to the Chinese culture and history, scenes and characters could be cut, added, or modified.
 Here are some theories on how the live action would change.

 - Mulan won’t be the same/No Mushu – Mushu as a character was too westernized.
-As dragons are revered as powerful creatures akin to deities in Chinese culture, it is unlikely that a dragon would be serving as a comedic guardian sidekick under the heroine.
+As dragons are revered as powerful creatures akin to deities in Chinese culture, it is unlikely that a dragon would be serving as a comedic guardian sidekick under the heroine and therefore removal of Mushu is a possibility.
 However, a possible alternative in keeping Mushu in the story would be if the live action were to have Mushu being punished and exiled by the heavens to serve Mulan during the war, referencing the dragon prince being punished to serve Xuanzang by being the white dragon horse from Chinese classic literature “Journey To the West”.
 At the end, when Mulan successfully defeats the enemies, Mushu’s punishment ends.
 Even if Mushu were to be retained, his characterization would be different.
 While the comedic nature of Mushu and Cricket works well in animation, it would not translate well to the more serious direction the live action seems to leaning towards.
 This also means a lot of the jokes would be removed since the references were anachronistic and/or culturally specific to American.
 Removed jokes could include references to porridge, bunny slippers, black-and-white, Mongolian barbecue, etc.

 - Lack of or smaller conflict regarding social norms – As the big theme in the Mulan legend is filial piety, Mulan demonstrates this when she risks her life to go war in place to protect her sick father despite not being allowed to serve in the army as a woman.
 Although Mulan in the legend did break out of traditional feminine role of going to war, it was to serve a higher cultural value.
 While the animated version also shows filial piety, there is the added subplot of Mulan not fitting in with the rigid traditional society norms for a woman at that time in contrast to the original ballad in which there Mulan was very much capably of being traditionally feminine and reverted back to being feminine after the war.
 Her inability to fit in causes her great distress as she struggles to want to be herself while at the same time bring her family honor by following the prescribed female role.
 It is also said that Mulan partially went to war in order to prove herself.
 In fact, Mulan being true to herself successfully saved China from the Huns and brought her family honor.
 The plot line of being true to oneself and succeeding in a rigid society follows more in line with American values of individualism and individual achievement.
 Therefore, there is a possibility for the conflict between the individual and society norms to be removed or diminished in the live action film.
 If the live action film were to keep the conflict between self and society in, it would likely emphasize filial piety and duty primarily and demonstrate on how Mulan can violate social norms and still fulfill her duty and filial piety.
 A most likely scenario for highlighting Mulan’s deviating from the norm would be contrasting her to her more traditionally feminine older sister.
 As a young child, Mulan dreams of achieving honor.
 In attempt to achieve it, she screws up somehow, leading to society to pity or express disapproval of Mulan and wishing she would be more like her older sister.